 The Basics of an Auto Loan

 An auto loan, also called a car loan, helps finance a new or used car purchase.
-Many cars and vehicles cost thousands or even hundreds of thousands of dollars, so many people have to get an auto loan to finance them.
+Many cars and vehicles cost thousands or even hundreds of thousands of dollars, so many people have to finance them.

-Auto loans can only be used to purchase a car or vehicle to refinance an existing car loan.
+Auto loans can only be used to purchase a vehicle or refinance an existing financial agreement.
 Because these loans involve a vehicle, they are considered secured loans, which means that if you cannot repay your car loan, the lender will have the right to repossess the vehicle.
-Repayment for these loans will usually be equal monthly payments until the loan is repaid in full.
+Car loans are similar to, but not the same thing as title loans.
+A title loan is a type of personal loan that uses the car as collateral, but the borrower must own the vehicle outright first.
+With car loans, borrowers won’t own their vehicle outright until they pay off the loan.

 Auto lenders can include a credit union, bank, car dealership, and private lender.
 The repayment terms for these loans average three to five years.
-To get an auto loan, you will need to have income and prove your ability to repay the loan.
+To get an auto loan, you will need to have reliable income and prove your ability to repay the loan.
 Additionally, you will have to be okay with a hard credit check.

 A Government-Issued Photo ID